citp/privacy-policy-historical/p/pi/pit/pitch.com.md

-> *The following text is extracted and transformed from the pitch.com privacy policy that was archived on 2006-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205232453id_/http%3A//www.pitch.com/about/policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pitch.com privacy policy that was archived on 2007-04-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070414120011id_/http%3A//www.pitch.com/about/policy.php) for the most accurate reproduction.*

-#
+# Kansas City - - pitch.com

 Parent of _The Pitch_ and pitch.com